AGH service for human cells

 For any additional questions, please refer to FAQs document below.

 Please do not send any samples without booking in advance.
-Please contact us by email at email@example.com to schedule your samples for arrival.
+To schedule samples or request additional information, please contact us at email@example.com.